-Taking the first step to seek treatment for a substance use disorder is an important one and McLaren is here to help you along the way.
+• Taking the first step to seek treatment for a substance use disorder is an important one and McLaren is here to help you along the way.
 It is always a good idea to have regular appointments with your doctor when making lifestyle changes.
 Your doctor will help keep you on track.
-If you want to learn more, you can visit the WebMD.com/ mental-health/addiction/tc/drug-abuse-and-dependence- treatment or call McLaren Customer Service (888) 327-0671 and ask to speak to your Nurse.
+If you want to learn more, you can visit the WebMD.com/mental-health/addiction/tc/drug-abuse-and-dependence-treatment or call McLaren Customer Service at (888) 327-0671 (TTY:711) and ask to speak to your nurse.
+WebMD.com does not replace the medical advice from your doctor.